zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 > **Light Weapon Property: Beat Parry** *(this is in testing)*
 >
-> When a creature targets you with a successful melee attack, make a contested attack roll with your offhand weapon that has the Light property in return, if you beat their roll, this attack and further attacks made as part of a multiattack are made with a -5 penalty to the attack roll, and the next attack you make on that creature has advantage.
+> When a creature targets you with a successful melee attack, make a contested attack roll with your offhand weapon that has the Light property in return, if you beat their roll, this attack and further attacks made as part of a multiattack are made with a -5 penalty to the attack roll, and the next attack you make on that creature has advantage

 - **Critical Fails**: Nat 1s don't have detrimental affects other than failing the check
 - **Critical Successes**: Nat 20s don't mean instant success (but usually does)